elementor/elementor-developers-docs/src/editor-controls/selectors.md

 ],
 ```

 ### Multivalue Controls

-Other multivalue controls return different `array` types but we are not applying css on these controls as they are considered content controls rather than style controls.
+Other multivalue controls return different `array` types but we are not applying CSS to these controls as they are considered content controls rather than style controls.

 ## Values from other Controls

-In some less common cases you have more than one style control to create a single CSS property.
-To achieve that, Elementor offers the ability to prefix the value with the control name.
+In some less common cases you'll need more than one style control to create a single CSS property.
+For these cases, Elementor offers the ability to prefix the value with the control name.
 This method provides the means to pull data from other controls.

 ### Simple Example